The International Trade Law Review: Turkey

 The United States appealed against the panel's report before the Appellate Body.

-In DS564: United States – Certain Measures on Steel and Aluminium Products, published on 25 January 2019, a panel was composed at Turkey's request concerning the imposition of an additional import duty of 25 per cent on certain steel products and an additional import duty of 10 per cent on certain aluminium products from all countries, with the exception of Australia, Argentina, Brazil, Canada, the European Union, Korea and Mexico.
+In DS564: United States – Certain Measures on Steel and Aluminium Products, published on 25 January 2019, a panel was composed at Turkey's request concerning the imposition of an additional import duty of 25 per cent on certain steel products and an additional import duty of 10 per cent on certain aluminium products from all countries, with the exception of Australia, Argentina, Brazil, Canada, the EU, Korea and Mexico.
 The main legal basis for the measures at issue was Section 232 of the United States Trade Expansion Act of 1962 and two investigations on steel and aluminium products, conducted by the US Department of Commerce (USDOC).
 USDOC determined that present quantities and circumstances of steel and aluminium imports were weakening the US's internal economy and threatened to impair national security as defined in Section 232.
-The panel expects to issue its final report no earlier than autumn 2020.
+The panel expects to issue its final report in the second half of 2021.

 Furthermore, the United States filed a complaint challenging retaliatory duties brought by Turkey in response to the US duties on steel and aluminium.
 Indeed, the Decree on the Implementation of Additional Duty for Imports of Certain Products Originating in the United States was announced on 25 June 2018 (valid retroactively as from 21 June 2018).

 A panel was also established (DS573) on 11 April 2019 at Thailand's request against Turkey's additional duties of 9.27 per cent on imports of Thai air conditioners imposed in response to Thailand's earlier decision to extend safeguard duties on imports of non-alloy hot-rolled steel flat products for an additional three years.
-Although a panel was established on 28 June 2019, it is not expected to issue its final report before the second half of 2020.
+Although a panel was established on 28 June 2019, the panel has not yet issued its report.

-On 2 April 2019, the European Union requested consultations concerning certain of Turkey's requirements on the production, import and approval for reimbursement, pricing and licensing of pharmaceutical products.
+On 2 April 2019, the EU requested consultations concerning certain of Turkey's requirements on the production, import and approval for reimbursement, pricing and licensing of pharmaceutical products.
 On 17 March 2020 a panel was composed (DS583) to adjudicate the case.
+Due to the delays caused by the covid-19 pandemic, the panel expects to issue its final report in the second half of 2021.

 Besides the weakening of the multilateral trade system and the increased use of protectionist measures triggered by the tensions between the United States and China, the covid-19 pandemic has also significantly adversely affected international trade.
 In addition to its traditional use of trade defence measures, Turkey has established additional customs tariffs against imports of more than 1,000 products (heavy machinery, iron and steel, construction materials, power installation products, car spare parts, glass products, water heaters, jewellery, white appliances, sanitary products, game consoles, ceramics, chemicals, plastics, furniture, textiles, shoes, personal protective equipment, etc.) with the acknowledged aim of reducing the negative effects of covid-19 on Turkey's economy and of protecting Turkish producers against the pressure of imports.

-Another important topic is the modernisation of the customs union between the European Union and Turkey, which came to a standstill following the freeze of the accession negotiations by the European Union.
+Another important topic is the modernisation of the customs union between the EU and Turkey, which came to a standstill following the freeze of the accession negotiations by the EU.
 Meetings between officials are being held in that context to resume the talks while the qualitative gap between the agreement establishing the customs union and the EU's 'new generation' trade agreements continues to grow.

-1 M Fevzi Toksoy is a managing partner, Ertugrul Canbolat is a senior associate and Hasan Güden is an associate at Actecon.
+1 M Fevzi Toksoy is a managing partner, Ertugrul Canbolat is a senior associate and E Kutay Çelebi is an associate at Actecon.

 2 World Trade Organization, Trade Policy Review, S/331/Rev. 1, p.
 68.